laravel/nova-docs/4.0/installation.md

 ### Updating Nova's Assets

-After updating to a new Nova release, you should be sure to update Nova's JavaScript and CSS assets using `nova:publish` and clear any cached views with `view:clear`.
-This will ensure the newly-updated Nova version is using the latest versions.
+After updating to a new Nova release, you should be sure to update Nova's JavaScript and CSS assets using the `nova:publish` Artisan command and clear any cached views using the `view:clear` Artisan command.
+This will ensure the newly-updated Nova version is using the latest versions of Nova's assets and views:

 ```bash
 php artisan nova:publish